-With the introduction of food delivery apps, just about any car driver can become eligible to become part of the economy gig network of food deliverers and make extra income.
-However, there are definitely a lot of food delivery companies to choose from such as Postmates, DoorDash, Uber Eats, and Grubhub.
-Thankfully, we have broken down which food delivery company is the best ranked per criteria, such as user-friendliness, safety, best driver pay at your convenience with real-world examples to reference from.
+With the introduction of food delivery apps, just about any driver can become eligible to become part of the economy gig network of food deliverers and make extra income.
+However, there are definitely a lot of food delivery apps to choose from such as Postmates, DoorDash, Uber Eats, and Grubhub.
+Thankfully, we have broken down which food delivery app has the best ranked per criteria, such as user-friendliness, safety, best delivery driver earning opportunities at your convenience with real-world examples to reference from.

-The question you may be asking yourself is which pays the best driver pay in 2021?
-And which company prioritizes driver safety first and foremost?
+The question you may be asking yourself is which delivery app provides the best opportunities to earn?
+And which company prioritizes delivery driver safety?

-Food delivery app with the best safety features & driver pay in 2021
+Food delivery app with good safety features & driver pay in 2021

-Benefits of Prop 22 for Uber Eats Drivers
+Benefits of Prop 22 for Delivery Drivers with Uber Eats

 - Car accidental insurance coverage for active drivers on the road

-- Rewards and perks for drivers to pursue higher education while working Uber
+- Rewards and perks for drivers to pursue higher education while driving with Uber

 Automatic dark mode in evenings

-Uber Driver app made with the driver in mind
+Uber Eats app made with the delivery driver in mind

-Competing driver apps like DoorDash requires users to actively interact with the app like for example declining a bundled order with driver feedback on why an order is declined to resume, which can be dangerous for a driver.
-In other words, you can tell Uber has used its own driver app to make the driver experience seamless while prioritizing driver safety first.
+Competing driver apps like DoorDash requires users to actively interact with the app.
+For example, declining a bundled order with driver feedback on why an order is declined to resume, which can be dangerous for a driver.
+In other words, you can tell Uber has thought through the delivery experience while prioritizing driver safety.

-What I appreciate the most out of the Uber Eats Driver app is that when a bundled order pops up or a new order comes in while being online, hitting the decline or accept button is as simple as a single tap.
+What I appreciate the most out of the Uber Eats app for delivery drivers is that when a bundled order pops up or a new order comes in while being online, hitting the decline or accept button is as simple as a single tap.
 No additional questions on why you declined to resume, just so drivers can focus their eyes on the road.

 The app does a good job in making sure the buttons to accept or decline are big enough too so when drivers are on the road, they have enough time (60 seconds) to accept or decline when there is a pit stop during a stop sign or stoplight.
-Seamless experiences like these help me appreciate how much thought went into prioritizing safety for Uber drivers over other competing apps like DoorDash, Postmates, or Grubhub.
+Seamless experiences like these help me appreciate how much thought went into prioritizing safety for delivery drivers with Uber Eats over other competing apps like DoorDash, or Grubhub.

 Who knew that when delivering food you have to be a pro between switching from Google Maps or Waze and the food delivery app.
-Thankfully for Uber, the company developed their own mapping and GPS navigation system that is fairly accurate in order to keep drivers safety on the road and not have to multitask and switch between apps unlike the competition.
+Thankfully for Uber, the company developed their own mapping and GPS navigation system that is fairly accurate in order to help drivers avoid having to multitask and switch between apps while on the road.

-In other words, by having everything automatically populate through the one Uber Driver app, again, the driver can just focus on the road and not have to juggle multiple apps while driving.
-Again, safety first mentality.
+In other words, by having everything automatically populate through the Uber app, again, the delivery driver can just focus on the road and may not have to juggle multiple apps while driving.
+Again, safety focus.

 The content of this website is for informational purposes only and does not represent investment advice, or an offer or solicitation to buy or sell any security, investment, or product.
 Investors are encouraged to do their own due diligence, and, if necessary, consult professional advising before making any investment decisions.
 Investing involves a high degree of risk, and financial losses may occur.